This code snippet is to list faxes from your LaML logs.

 First, we need to import the necessary resources.

 In this example, that just means we need to point to the correct path of the vendor autoload file on your computer.
-We also need to instantiate the SignalWire client using the project ID, auth token, and space URL.
+We also need to instantiate the SignalWire client using the project ID, auth token, and Space URL.

 <?php